-By law, an inspection for wood-destroying insects is the careful visual examination of all accessible areas of a building and the sounding of accessible structural members to determine the presence of evidence of wood-destroying insect infestation.
-Infestation includes both present and past activity of wood-destroying insects visible in, on, or under a structure, or in or on debris under the structure.
+By law, an inspection for wooddestroying insects and their evidence is the careful visual examination of all accessible areas of a building and the sounding of accessible structural members adjacent to slab areas in contact with masonry walls and other areas particularly susceptible to attack by wood-destroying insects.
+Evidence includes both present and past activity of wooddestroying insects visible in, on or under a structure, or in or on debris, under the structure.
 Permanently attached decks, porches, storage sheds, etc. are included in these inspections.
 Outbuildings or other detached structures are not routinely inspected unless specifically requested by the client.
-In order for the WDIR to be completed correctly the PCO must have access to all interior and exterior areas of the structure to be inspected.

-Paragraphs 1 through 4 of the "Conditions Governing This Report" on the reverse of the form discuss the extent of the inspection performed.
+In order for the inspection to be completed correctly, the pest control operator (PCO) must have access to all interior and exterior areas of the structure to be inspected.
+Paragraphs I through 4 of the "Conditions Governing This Report" on the reverse side of the form, will discuss the extent of the inspection performed.
 Be familiar with these conditions.
-The PCO must indicate areas of the structure which were inaccessible at the time of his inspection.
-Obviously inaccessible areas, such as inside walls, beneath carpet or other floor coverings, etc., will not be listed separately.
-Inaccessible areas will not be inspected without additional charge.
+The PCO must indicate areas of the structure that were inaccessible at the time of his inspection.
+Obviously, inaccessible areas, such as inside walls, beneath carpet or other floor coverings, etc., will not be listed separately.
+An inspection of inaccessible areas may necessitate the removal of walls and to provide access, which an additional fee may be charged.
 What will be reported?

-The WDIR is issued for informational purposes and is required to reveal information concerning wood-destroying insects only.
-The PCO must report all visible evidence of wood-destroying insects and any conditions conducive to subterranean termites.
-The WDIR is not a warranty as to the absence of wood-destroying organisms; it is a report of the apparent presence or absence of wood-destroying insects at the time of the inspection.
-Though sometimes referred to as such, it is not a "clearance letter," in that it does not necessarily clear a structure; and it is not a "termite letter," in that it addresses more than just termites.
+The WDIR is issued for informational purposes and is required to reveal information concerning evidence of wooddestroying insects only.
+The PCO must report all visible evidence of wooddestroying insects and any conditions conducive to subterranean termites.
+The WDIR is not a warranty as to the absence of wood-destroying insects; it is a report of the visible presence or absence of wooddestroying insects at the time of the inspection.